-The fear of falling is a natural and innate fear built in and varies to different extremes for everyone.
+The fear of falling is a natural and innate fear built-in and varies to different extremes for everyone.
 Our brain kicks in the instinctual survival mode to keep us alive.

 I do know that I am totally fearful of falling especially when I think about it.
 The more I think about falling the more I am afraid of it.
 The height is a big factor for the fear of falling.
 All the negative thoughts popped into my mind and made me felt only worse.

 When I first started rock climbing, bouldering was out of the question.
 I definitely wanted to do only climbing with a rope attached.
-I enjoyed rock climbing very much so the justification that came through my head was that at least I will be caught by a rope so I was ok with top roping.
+I enjoyed rock climbing very much so the justification that came through my head was that at least I will be caught by a rope so I was ok with top-roping.

-Bouldering was six to eight feet high and it was too scary to fall or jump down from the top without rope.
+Bouldering was six to eight feet high and it was too scary to fall or jump down from the top without a rope.
 The “what ifs” kicked in. “what if I break my legs?” “what if I hurt myself?” and so on…

 Climbing with the rope and harness was safe.
 However, there were times that I did not have a partner to climb with and the only option was bouldering.
 I watched the kids climbed and jumped with no fear.
 They made it seemed so easy.
 Maybe I could give it a try.

 That was the start of my bouldering adventure.
 I started out with a rating of v0, the easiest possible route for bouldering.
 I found v0 was quite easy then I started climbing v1.
-Still shy with the bouldering, I would often climb to the top and then climb back down instead jumping down which was much easier and direct.
+Still shy with the bouldering, I would often climb to the top and then climb back down instead of jumping down which was much easier and direct.
 Climbing back down sometimes is more challenging.
 However, I didn’t want to take the risk of falling.
-I finally came to realize that the more I tried to prevent from falling the harder and the more tense I became.
+I finally came to realize that the more I tried to prevent falling the harder and the tenser I became.
 It didn’t serve me well.

 I finally gave in one day and accidentally jumped down from the top of an easy route.
 To my surprise, it was not as bad as I visioned it to be.
 I survived and nothing was broken.
 My mind created the jump much worse than it was really was.
-The height was not even that high and in my mind the ground below was so far far away.
+The height was not even that high and in my mind, the ground below was so far far away.

 The mind is an amazing part of being.
 If I think I am afraid of falling then I am afraid of falling.
 If I think I am a good rock climber and so I am.
 What I think is what I am.
-If that is the case then why not think a reasonable believe that serves me well.
+If that is the case then why not think a reasonable belief that serves me well.

 I created three mental exercises when I climb: